NovaDrake76/KaniCasino/README.md

 ## Instalation ##
 This project uses NodeJS + Express + WebSockets in the backend, and ReactJS + Vite + Typescript + TailwindCSS in the frontend. <br/>Here, you can create your own items and cases.<br/><br/>
 If you want to run only the Front-end, please run `npm install` to install the dependencies, then use `npm run dev`.
+Create a .env file on the root folder, and set a `VITE_BASE_URL` with value `https://kaniback.onrender.com`. (this is the STG API, that can spin down with inactivity, which can delay requests by 50 seconds or more)

 If you want to run the Back-end and the Front-end, change the `VITE_BASE_URL` to localhost in the `.env` on the root folder, install the dependencies on the root folder and in the backend folder, then create a .env on your backend folder, create the following variables (adjust as you wish):